The Worst Engines of All Time

 Oldsmobile Diesel

-This diesel engine was based on Oldsmobile gasoline 350 V8.
+This diesel engine was based on an Oldsmobile gasoline 350 V8.
 The problem with this engine was blown head gaskets, due to heads that were secured by the same 10-bolt pattern as the gasoline version, which proved insufficient as the bolts began to stretch from the high compression required for diesel combustion.

 7. Porsche MA1.75